-The National Security Institute is excited to host the first two events in NSI 2020, our year-long project that will focus on two of America’s most pressing national security challenges: preserving U.S. technology innovation leadership and the rise of China.
+The National Security Institute was excited to host the first two events in NSI 2020, our year-long project that focused on two of America’s most pressing national security challenges: preserving U.S. technology innovation leadership and the rise of China.

-On Wednesday, July 29, 2020, NSI will host the launch of NSI 2020: Technology, Innovation, and American National Security – Preserving American Leadership in a New Decade featuring Representative Jim Langevin (RI-02) interviewed by David Sanger, National Security Correspondent and Senior Writer, The New York Times.
+On Wednesday, July 29, 2020, NSI hosted the launch of NSI 2020: Technology, Innovation, and American National Security – Preserving American Leadership in a New Decade featuring Representative Jim Langevin (RI-02) interviewed by David Sanger, National Security Correspondent and Senior Writer, The New York Times.

 Other Events in the NSI 2020 Series

 On August 5, 2020, NSI hosted Michèle Flournoy, former Under Secretary of Defense for Policy, and Ali Velishi, host, “Velshi”, MSNBC, for the launch event of its Rise of China: Confronting China’s Challenge to the World Order project, to discuss the return of great power competition and how America should rise to the Chinese challenge.
 For more information, click here.